DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 The React Scheduler allows you to group appointments by their [resources](../reference/resources.md).
 The group names are displayed by [GroupingPanel](../reference/grouping-panel.md) plugin.

-To change the group an appointment belongs to users can edit a corresponding appointment through the [AppointmentForm](../reference/appointment-form.md) or by drag-dropping the appointment with the help of [DragDropProvider](../reference/drag-drop-provider.md) plugin.

 ## Related Plugins

 - [Resources](../reference/resources.md) - configures resources